justinlaw360/firstprinciple/README.md

 By applying first principles thinking to the problems of cost and reusability, Elon Musk and SpaceX were able to revolutionize the space industry.
 Today, SpaceX's Falcon 9 rockets are routinely reused, resulting in significant cost savings and making space travel more accessible.
 This example showcases how Musk's ability to question assumptions and break down complex problems into their fundamental components allowed him to challenge the status quo and develop innovative solutions.

 # Cyber Security
 Then, what is the first principle or the most basic elements in Cyber security?
-Before finding a definition of cyber security, I would like to figure out the core problem that we need to solve in cybersecurity.
+Before finding a definition of cyber security, it is important to figure out the **core problem** that we need to solve in cybersecurity.
 Practitioners in information security are constantly working to address emerging threats and challenges.
 But the fundumental problem should seldom change.

 In Rick Howards Cybersecurity First Principles that I mentioned above, Rick lays out a notional roadmap for cybersecurity’s first principle, which can be seen at the foundation of the image below.

 ![4782f6cd-81b3-407c-af9a-c77c4f6a894c_1340x1308](https://github.com/justinlaw360/firstprinciple/assets/4946026/41780960-06eb-4b06-9b77-b7ac03f67f52)

-This means that cybersecurity’s first principle, theoretically, and of which I am sure many practitioners would agree with, is to “Reduce the Probability of Material Impact”.
+This means that cybersecurity’s first principle, theoretically, and of which I am sure many practitioners would agree with, is to “Reduce the Probability of **Material Impact**”.